Warren Arseneaux Honorary Scholarship

 Any CMAA Wine Society member who has a current CMAA Professional (01) status and who is dedicated to professional development in the knowledge of wine is invited to apply.

-- Enclose a copy of your current résumé.
+- Attach a copy of your current résumé

-The scholarship must be used in the ensuing year (awarded in 2021, used for the BMI Wine and Food course in the fall of 2022).
+The scholarship must be used in the ensuing year (awarded for 2022, used for the BMI Wine & Food course in the fall of 2023).